arch-stack/d3scraper/README.markdown

 ---------

 ###Use
+1. Run `scrapy crawl d3`
-1. Output of the scrape will be in the mySQL server specified in the config.
-The DB name will be based on the time and process ID
+1. Output of the scrape will be in the mySQL server and database specified in the config.
-1. Images will be dumped to a local folder

 ###Purpose
 To pull all items and their relevant information from the diablo3 website for any use in an easy to use format.

+###Configuration
+Modify the `src/d3/d3/config.py` file

 ###Versions
 0.4: Changed my mind of things again.
 Word of a D3 API was out (but I wasn't sure if it was real or not).
 It may include items but from what I've read it's limited to profile data.
 This means there might be no items so I will start on the scraping again.
 This time around I am going to use a scraping framework.